CMMS Solution CMMS Blog What Is Maintenance Scheduling

 According to a 2018 Plant Engineering survey, scheduled maintenance takes about 19 hours a week, with 31% reporting more than 30 hours a week and 14% spending between 20 and 29 hours.

-Even though effective maintenance scheduling and planning may have distinct roles, they are usually interconnected.
+Although effective maintenance scheduling and planning have distinct roles, they are usually interconnected.
 When both are utilized accurately and to their maximum potential, maintenance scheduling can offer various benefits, such as:

 Enhanced productivity

-With maintenance scheduling, you can ensure maintenance tasks are systematically organized so that they can lead to maximum output.
+With maintenance scheduling, you can ensure that maintenance tasks are systematically organized, leading to maximum output.

 Increased efficiency